modelcontextprotocol-community/working-groups/README.md

 1. Read the [Model Context Protocol specification](https://modelcontextprotocol.io/specification/2025-03-26)
 2. Join us on the [Discord](https://discord.gg/RkqKnmrp) chat.
 3. Start contributing to open conversations or start new topics in [#working-group-ideation](https://discord.com/channels/1358869848138059966/1358872476276232242).

+A common route to generating a high quality change to the Specification will be to
+- Start a thread on the Model Context Protocol [discussion forum](https://github.com/orgs/modelcontextprotocol/discussions).
+- Discuss it with others on [Discord](https://discord.gg/RkqKnmrp) and relevant Working Group forums for refinement

 All content added to this repository is contributed under the MIT License.